Oxsomi/core3/docs/types_docs.md

 A CDFList consists of the following:

-- List **cdf**: a List of F32s that indicate the probability of the current element and the sum of the elements that came before.
+- ListCDFValue **cdf**: a List of F32s that indicate the probability of the current element and the sum of the elements that came before.
 This allows a binary search to be performed more easily.
-- List **elements**: The elements the CDF represents and the data it should contain.
+- GenericList **elements**: The elements the CDF represents and the data it should contain.
 - ECDFListFlags **flags**: None, IsFinalized: If IsFinalized is true, the cdf is valid, otherwise CDFList_finalize has to be called first.
 - F32 **total**: Represents the sum of all probabilities (only useful if IsFinalized is true).
 - U64 **totalElements**: How many elements are inserted into the cdf.